CodeTogether-Inc/CodeTogether-Live/docs/docs/intro.md

 ### ✓ Plans for Everyone

-From a Free plan with anonymous usage to Enterprise plans with on-premises deployment, CodeTogether has an option that meets your specific needs—[view all plans](https://www.codetogether.com/pricing/).
+From a Free plan with anonymous usage to Enterprise plans with on-premises deployment, CodeTogether Live has an option that meets your specific needs—[view all plans](https://www.codetogether.com/live/pricing/).

 ## Getting Help

-We offer a number of ways to help you succeed with CodeTogether.
+We offer a number of ways to help you succeed with CodeTogether Live.

 ### Documentation
-Extensive documentation helps you get the most from CodeTogether—use the left sidebar to access all of these docs.
+Extensive documentation helps you get the most from CodeTogether Live—use the left sidebar to access all of these docs.

 Not sure where to start?
 If you are using the SaaS version, start with the installation instructions for your IDE.
 If you are using the On-Premises version, start with the Installation Overview, and then check out the On-Premises FAQ.
 After installing, the Getting Started Guide and the General FAQ are good docs to dive into.